Introduction to Data Formatting in Excel

 - Data looks more presentable.

-- Through formatting, we can highlight specific data like profit or loss in business.
+- We can highlight specific data like profit or loss in business through formatting.
+Our Data will look like as below:

 - Through the chart, we can easily analyze the data.

-- Data Formatting saves our lot of time and effort.
+- Data Formatting saves a lot of time and effort.

 Things to Remember

-- There are a lot of shortcut keys available for data formatting in excel.
-Through which we can save our lot of time and effort.
+- There are a lot of shortcut keys available for data formatting in Excel.
+Through this, we can save a lot of time and effort.

 - CTRL+B – BOLD